RodrigoDot/laravelBeginner/README.md

 #### The database

 1. Go to ``laravelBeginner-master/laravel/.env``
-2. Change the setting to your database
+2. Change the setting to your database configuration

 #### Migrating the tables